cocos-creator/docs-3d-deprecated/en/editor/extension/messages.md

 }
 ```

-When writing an extension, you can use this API to send messages:
+When writing an extension, use this API to send messages:

 ```javascript
 const info = await Editor.Message.request('scene','query-node', uuid);